TarJae/hipecR/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/hipecR)](https://CRAN.R-project.org/package=hipecR)
 <!-- badges: end -->

-The goal of hipecR is to provide a bunch of helpful function for patient data analysis and some essential functions to calculate the peritoneal surface area (PSA) individually for each patient.
-After calculating the global PSA, we are able to assess the quantitative PSA before and after cytoredution (surgery).The underlying idea is to provide a reproducible and comparable definition of the resected PSA across different instituions.
-The next step is to calculate the dosage of the chemotherapy during hyperthermic intraperitoneal chemotherapy (HIPEC) adapted to the remaining PSA.
+The goal of hipecR is to offer a collection of useful functions for analyzing patient data, including some essential functions for calculating the Peritoneal Surface Area (PSA) individually for each patient.
+After determining the global PSA, we can assess the quantitative PSA before and after cytoreduction (surgery).
+The underlying idea is to provide a reproducible and comparable definition of the resected PSA across different institutions.
+The next step involves calculating the dosage of chemotherapy during Hyperthermic Intraperitoneal Chemotherapy (HIPEC), adapted to the remaining PSA.

 ## Installation